KSUNetSE/AgGCN1.0/code/readme.md

 # Requirements
 Python environment 3.6.0+.

-Install [anaconda](https://www.anaconda.com/) (preferred) or [Python](https://www.python.org/downloads/).
-Add to path when installing the package.
+Install [Anaconda](https://www.anaconda.com/) (preferred) or [Python](https://www.python.org/downloads/).
+Check the box "add python command to path" when installing the package.

-When the Python environment is installed, the following required packages can be installed with `pip` from the terminal:
+When the Python environment is installed, the following required packages can be installed using the `pip` command from the terminal:

 `pip install numpy csv scipy matplotlib`

-Use the base environment:
+activate the base environment in the terminal:

 `activate base`

-or create a new environment:

-`conda create -name GCN`

-and activate the environment:

-`activate GCN`

-# Quick Start
+# Inputs
-From the terminal run:

-`python GCN.py --data data.csv --edgelist edgelist.csv`

-## Parameters
 The input co-expression dataset must be saved in .csv format, rows represent nodes and columns represent experimental conditions (1st column: gene names, 1st row: conditions).
-The dataset is assumed to contain missing values.
+The dataset may contain missing values.

 Run the following command to show the input parameters: